The average 30-year fixed-rate mortgage sits at 6.33%, more than double what it was this time last year.

-Your car loans won’t escape the rate hike either.
-In the first quarter of 2022, the national average rate for a 60-month car loan was 4.07%, according to Experian, and it will continue going up with the Fed’s latest announcement.
+If you thought you’d find some reprieve here, you thought wrong.
+In the third quarter of 2022, the national average rate for a 60-month car loan was 5.16%, according to Experian, and it will continue going up with the Fed’s latest announcement.

-For the best rate on a car loan, you need to shop around and check with multiple financiers, but Droske says a decent credit score is the key.
+Checking with multiple financiers and shopping around might net you the best rate on a car loan, but Droske says a decent credit score is the key.